Wind turbine maker Vestas eyes end to green power subsidies

 She declined to give an exact time for when Vestas' turbines could be expected to compete on a subsidy-free basis with traditional forms of power generation.

-Sweden's Vattenfall, which is rapidly increasing generation from wind, said in September it hoped to develop at least some subsidy-free projects by the end of the decade, while the more expensive projects involving offshore installations will take longer to become profitable.
+Sweden's Vattenfall [VATN.UL], which is rapidly increasing generation from wind, said in September it hoped to develop at least some subsidy-free projects by the end of the decade, while the more expensive projects involving offshore installations will take longer to become profitable.

 On Monday, a Danish public commission recommended to Energy and Climate Minister Lars Christian Lilleholt that subsidies should gradually come to an end.